mlwebdev/Fine-Select_Framework/README.md

 setAttributes( getTag("p"),
     { "id" : "newAttr", "class" : "newClass" }
 );
-// Result: p id="newAttr" class="newClass" /p
+// Result: paragraph with id="newAttr" & class="newClass"

 You can then call:
 // getId("newAttr").innerHTML = "Added to dynamic attributes";

-// Result: p id="newAttr" class="newClass" Added to dynamic attributes
+// Result: paragraph with id="newAttr" & class="newClass" & inner text is "Added to dynamic attributes"

 #### Set attribute to element by id
 setAttributes(getId("app_main"),